Brothel (film)

 Brothel is a 2008 film written and directed by Amy Waddell.
 The film stars Serena Scott Thomas, Brett Cullen, Timothy V. Murphy, and Bruce Payne.
 The film was filmed in Jerome and Clarkdale, Arizona.

 Plot

-A young couple bought an old house in Jerome which used to be a brothel.
+A young couple bought an old house in Jerome, Arizona which used to be a brothel.
 The husband commits suicide and the wife, Julianne (played by Serena Scott Thomas), attempts to come to terms with her loss and modernize the house.
 She 'finds the building is still inhabited by the ghosts of prostitutes' and 'that she is being stalked by Death himself (Bruce Payne)'.